PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 guarded decision with an unconditional cleanup merely to reduce locals.
 Keep validation sequential, the store at 128/128, and never create, update, or reopen a pull request.

+## Very-late dynamic/adapter composite characterization

+The inventory skipped the preceding orphan/unbound/affine group because the unbound repair still depends on a lowerer-only mapping wrapper.
+The selected six-result boundary is fully pass-module-owned and runs:

+1. dynamic Reshape resolution with runtime-inferable ONNX raw shapes enabled;
+2. indexed Conv-input adapter summary;
+3. stale NCHW channel-shuffle repair with LayoutState and diagnostics;
+4. Concat/Transpose/Conv axis repair with LayoutState;
+5. Concat/global-pool/Conv axis repair with LayoutState;
+6. dynamic rank-one Unsqueeze/Reshape repair with LayoutState.

+The new contract also fixes the immediately following `shape_reconciliation.primary.very_late_final` record and split-fallback assignment.
+One strict xfail requires `passes/very_late_dynamic_adapter_orchestration.py` to return the six raw mappings as an ordered context-owned tuple.

+Sequential affected validation completed with
+`497 passed, 1 xfailed in 18.94s`; the only expected failure is the missing owner.
+Ruff and whitespace checks passed.
+Production and the full 128/128 store are unchanged.

+Commit and push this characterization separately.
+At resume, implement the straight-line context owner using existing pass-module callbacks, alias the two private Concat-axis callbacks locally, retain all lowerer compatibility wrappers and independent callers, add runtime identity/order/tuple coverage, and run affected plus standard gates sequentially.
+Never create, update, or reopen a pull request.